CryptoGirls/trx-token-pool/README.md

 # TRX token distribution software

-Use: to distribute a fixed amount of TRX tokens to the voters
+Use: to distribute a fixed amount of TOKENS to the voters

 ## Configuration
 Edit config.json and config_snapshot.json and modify the lines with your settings: